weirayao/torchprime/README.md

 Finally, each model may also provide a GPU "original" version that illustrates and attributes where this model code came from, if any.
-This also helps to show case what changes we have done to make it performant on TPU.
+This also helps to showcase what changes we have done to make it performant on TPU.
 The original version is not expected to be run.

 ## Contributing